milescb/traccc-aaS/README.md

 ## Previous work

-The beginnings of this work is based on the CPU version included here developed by Haoran Zhao.
+The beginnings of this work is based on a CPU version developed by Haoran Zhao.
 The original repo can be found [here](https://github.com/hrzhao76/traccc-aaS).
-This CPU version has been incorporated into the workflow here such that both a CPU and GPU version are available.
+This CPU version has been incorporated into other branches of this work such as `odd_traccc_v0.10.0` but is omitted here for clarity.

 ## Running out of the box